Corporate Sustainability Reporting Standard (CSRD)

 • more than 40 million euros turnover

-• more than 20 million euros balance sheet total
+• more than 20 million euros in total assets

 From 1 January 2026

-Listed SMEs, small and non-complex credit institutions and captive insurance and reinsurance companies
+Listed SMEs, small and non-complex credit institutions and captive insurance and reinsurance undertakings.

 From 1 January 2028

-Also non-EU companies that generate an annual net turnover of more than €150 million in the EU and have at least one subsidiary or branch in the EU
+Also non-EU companies that have an annual net turnover of more than €150 million in the EU and have at least one subsidiary or branch in the EU

-Important: For all of the above-mentioned deadlines, the report is effectively published one year later.
-The report must always cover the previous business year, and the disclosure of the corresponding information is due on 30th of April of the following year.
-This means, for example, that large companies that have only published their non-financial indicators voluntarily up to now must report on the 2025 business year in 2026.
+For all the above deadlines, the de facto publication of the report is one year later.
+There is always a reporting obligation for the previous business year, the corresponding information must be disclosed by 30 April of the following year.
+This means that, for example, large companies that have only published their non-financial indicators voluntarily up to now, will have to report on the 2025 business year in 2026.

 The cross-sectional standards ESRS1 and ESRS2 define the general requirements for a sustainability report, while the topic-specific standards describe reporting requirements of the central sustainability topics.

 According to the CSRD, the verification of sustainability reporting is mandatory.
-One of the main points of controversy was the approval of institutions for auditing the company information: Are auditors the only ones allowed to audit or can certification bodies and environmental auditors do the same?
+One of the main points of contention was the approval of institutions for auditing the company information: May only auditors audit or also certification bodies and environmental auditors?

 In the final version, this decision was delegated to the states.
 How the state law will be implemented in Germany is still open.
-Consultations at state level are already in full swing and, at least from Brussels, no exclusion has been specified so far.
+Consultations at the state level are already in full swing and, at least from Brussels, no exclusion has been specified so far.
 We therefore hope to be able to support our clients in the audit of information subject to CSRD in the future!
-A decision on the audit authority is expected in summer 2023.
-We will inform you immediately.
+A decision on the audit authority is expected in the fourth quarter of 2023.
+We will inform you promptly.

-If your company has to report on the non-financial indicators in terms of the CSRD in the coming years, the bridging period should be used: Collect and analyse the necessary data promptly so that a solid sustainability strategy can be defined.
+If your company has to report on the non-financial indicators in terms of the CSRD in the coming years, the bridging period should be used: Collect and analyse the necessary data promptly so that a solid sustainability strategy can be defined and missing key figures can be collected.

-We would be happy to support you by carrying out our sustainability check to record the current status of your sustainability performance.
+We will be happy to support you with our SustainabilityCheck in order to record the current status of your sustainability performance.

 Have you already written a sustainability report?
-Then we would be glad to check any possible gap to the new standards.
+Then have any existing gaps to the new standards checked.

 If your company already operates management systems, you have a clear advantage: you benefit from many interfaces between sustainability reporting and your certifications.